 PCLG is excited to announce that it is piloting a new small grants initiative.
 Our new funding mechanism will foster multi-stakeholder collaboration and learning between conservation and development and/or rights focused organisations in three great ape range states.

-The first round of small grants is now open for applications!
-Apply by 13:00hrs GMT on Monday 1st February 2021.
+The first round of small grants has now closed for applications.

 Is my project eligible?